 Hawaiʻi’s flower lei is an international symbol of love and respect and is already in everyone’s thoughts on Mother’s Day because of the many Lei Day celebrations on May 1st from the week before, so there are plenty flowers and lei around to share with family and friends.

 Great selection and probably the best prices on the island.
-Bouquets run from $9 to $50 and lei are between $9 and $24.
-Of course you can also get other goodies for mom like boxes of chocolates and a bottle of fine wine!
+Bouquets run from $9 to $50, and lei are between $9 and $24.
+Of course, you can also get other goodies for your Mom like boxes of chocolates and a bottle of fine wine!
 Costco’s got it all!

-All over Maui you will find fresh local produce stands and flower stands scattered around the major towns of Kihei, Lahaina and Kahului.
-Not all are created equal of course but for sure it’s worth a stop at a few if just to look around and try a few samples.
+All over Maui, you will find fresh local produce stands and flower stands scattered around the major towns of Kihei, Lahaina, and Kahului.
+Not all are created equal of course, but for sure it’s worth a stop at a few if to look around and try a few samples.
 The locals know that the best fruit and flower stands are out along the road to Hana so take Mom on this amazing scenic drive before Sunday or better yet book her a Hana tour.
 Mom doesn’t need the stress of this winding road so let the pros take care of her.
-Either way this is a Maui must do and the fruits and flowers of Hana are incredible!
+Either way, this is a Maui must do, and the fruits and flowers of Hana are incredible!

-Maui Arts and Cultural Center is an amazing venue that showcases many world class music and events.
+Maui Arts and Cultural Center is an amazing venue that showcases many world-class music and events.
 Any Mom would be thrilled to take in a show here.
 From Hawaiian music to dance performances to plays and operas, there is always something wonderful happening here.
 The calendar for this May has a great line up including Micheal Franti & Spearhead!
-Michael Franti is a wonderful upbeat musician and his shows are always fun and engaging.
-This promises to be, as we say in Maui, an “off the hook” show to take Mom to!
+Michael Franti is a wonderful upbeat musician, and his shows are always fun and engaging.
+It promises to be, as we say in Maui, an “off the hook” show to take Mom!

 This new activity in Maui is becoming quite popular and is getting rave reviews.
 Based on the idea of a pop up paint party with the added fun of wine and beer, Island Art Party is a great way to enjoy some time with Mom and create something you’ll both treasure for years to come!
 No artistic experience required and the Mom’s and Mimosa’s event should be a blast!